 (See the sand storm as we saw it in the middle of the desert)

-A minute after video camera was turned off, we were caught in a deluge of sand.
+Moments after we cut filming, a deluge of sand nearly blows us away.
 Strong winds whipping sand around like shrapnel, your body instinctively positioning itself in a fetal position attempting to limit damage to vital organs.
 The storm rages for several minutes around us.
 When it ends, sand is everywhere, in our noses, ears, throats, underpants… even cameras …

 Annie’s Nikon has stopped working, sand has penetrated her lens despite her best efforts to protect her baby.
 She wipes it down, hoping to fix it.